Crown Jewel (2018): Preliminary matches

 Next, Seth Rollins faced Dolph Ziggler (accompanied by Drew McIntyre) in Raw's WWE World Cup semi-final match.
 Rollins and Ziggler exchanged a number of roll-ups for near falls.
 Rollins performed a suicide dive on Ziggler.
 Ziggler performed a "Famouser" on Rollins for a near fall.
-Ziggler countered a superplex combination into a "Zig-Zag" on Rollins for a nearfall.
+Ziggler countered a superplex combination into a "Zig-Zag" on Rollins for a near fall.
 Finally, as Rollins attempted a splash on Ziggler, McIntyre pushed Rollins from the top rope and Ziggler performed a Superkick on Rollins to win the match to advance and the finals.

 In the ninth match, AJ Styles defended the WWE Championship against Samoa Joe.
 Joe dominated Styles early in the match and began to target Styles' knee, who in turn focused on Joe's injured knee himself.
 Joe performed a suicide dive on Styles outside the ring, sending Styles into the commentary desk.
 Inside the ring, Styles performed the "Calf Crusher" on Joe's injured leg but Joe reached the ropes.
 After that, Joe caught Styles in his "Coquina Clutch" submission hold.
 In the end, Styles performed the Phenomenal Forearm on Joe and pinned him to retain the title.

 Following this, Braun Strowman faced Brock Lesnar (accompanied by Paul Heyman) for the vacant Universal Championship.
 Acting Raw General Manager Baron Corbin came out to present the title to the winner of the match.
 Before the match began, Corbin attacked Strowman with the title belt.
-Lesnar then attacked Strowman with three "F-5s", however, all three resulted in nearfalls.
+Lesnar then attacked Strowman with three "F-5s", however, all three resulted in near falls.
 Lesnar performed another "F-5" on Strowman to the outside of the ring, forcing Strowman to beat a countout.
 Lesnar performed a fifth "F-5" on Strowman to win the vacant title.
 With this win, Lesnar became the first two-time Universal Champion.

 The penultimate match was the final of the WWE World Cup tournament between The Miz and Dolph Ziggler.
 Ziggler arrived at ringside with Drew McIntyre, who was immediately removed from ringside.
 The Miz used this to get an advantage over Ziggler, however, he received a kayfabe injury which led to him unable to compete.
 This led to SmackDown Commissioner Shane McMahon taking Miz's place in the match.
 As the match officially began, Shane attacked Ziggler, however, Acting Raw General Manager Baron Corbin interfered only to get ejected himself.
-Ziggler then hit a "Zig-Zag" for a near-fall.
+Ziggler then performed a "Zig-Zag" for a near-fall.
 In the end, Shane pinned Ziggler following a "Coast-to-Coast" to win the match, the WWE World Cup, and trophy.